 You need patience and a good technique to produce prize-winning blocks.
 Light coloured fragrant wax wins prizes.
 Dark dull wax doesn’t win prizes.
 Heather wax has the best fragrance.
 Check that the weight is correct.

 Only produced occasionally.
-Some unscrupulous exhibitors drag out the same jars of dark honey year after year.
+Some less-unscrupulous exhibitors drag out the same jars of dark honey year after year.

 - Granulated honey.
 Fine granulation, no frosting against the glass and no liquid residue on top of the honey.
 A strong flavoured honey will do well.
 Yes, you can show last year’s honey in this class.
 Check that it has not started to ferment.